-(e) The District's Board, at its meeting in September 2021, levied maintenance tax only for a 2021 total tax rate of \$0.6580.
+(e) The District's Board, at its meeting in September 2022, levied a total tax rate of \$0.6465.
 See "TAXING PROCEDURES."

-(f) Unaudited as of October 7, 2021.
-Does not include approximately twenty-four (24) months of capitalized interest (\$131,046) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
+(f) Unaudited as of October 6, 2022.
+Does not include approximately eight (8) months of capitalized interest (\$262,800) included in the Bond proceeds, to be deposited into the District's Debt Service Fund upon closing.
 Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.